AmbrenHaleem/feelz-mood-tracker/README.md

 ## Features

-- User can select interval or reminders broken down to receive either 3, 4, 5 or 6 reminders during their waking hours.
-- Use can add and setup their own reminder schedule with precise times of the day
-- Today's view will be the default screen when the app is open and will show a summary of entries posted for today.

 ### Features to be completed by Ambreen Haleem

 - User can add a new mood type to be shown along with the default 10 moods